-As part of its commitment to sustainable development, SailGP officially launched the foundation phase of a robust community, education and outreach initiative – SailGP Inspire.
+As part of its commitment to sustainable development, SailGP launched the foundation phase of a robust community, education and outreach initiative – SailGP Inspire.
 The six helmsmen of the new global league joined the maiden group of youth participants for the program aimed at using sailing as a force for good.
 SailGP Inspire broadens access to the sport, offers a career pathway and aims to leave a meaningful legacy in SailGP host cities.

 Dylan Fletcher, Great Britain SailGP Team Helmsman, helps teach children in the SailGP Inspire programme how to prevent a capsize.
 Event 4 Season 1 SailGP event in Cowes, Isle of Wight, England, United Kingdom.
 9 August 2019: Photo Thomas Lovelock for SailGP.
 Handout image supplied by SailGP[/caption] SailGP Inspire is comprised of three innovative programmes – Learning, Careers and Racing – giving young girls, boys, women and men (ages 9-23) from all backgrounds life-changing opportunities on and off the water.
 SailGP Inspire is supported by four founding partners – boat suppliers RS Sailing and WASZP, technical clothing provider Rooster and robotic mark producer MarkSetBot.